jonashcroft/Nowify/README.md

 ---

 ## How to use:
 Nowify needs a webserver to run.
-The quickest way to get up and running is to use a Jamstack platform like Netlify, GitHub Pages:
+The quickest way to get up and running is to use a Jamstack platform like Netlify or GitHub Pages:

 * Fork the repository
 * Connect your repo to your platform